Community Profile: Palm Desert

 4.5% of households in Palm Desert have more than one person per one room of their housing unit, below average for the county's overcrowding rate of 7.3%.

-Homeownership rates have steadily declined in Palm Desert in the past 5 years.
+Homeownership rates have steadily declined in Palm Springs over the most recent group of 5-year estimates.
 60% of households are homeowners, above average for the state of California, but slightly below the national and Riverside County averages.

 Select a community to the right of the graph to see how home-ownership rates compare to Palm Desert.

-Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the exception of Healthcare Institutions, Financial Institutions and Nonprofit Organizations which come from the 2018 Reference USA Business Database.
+Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the exception of Healthcare Institutions and Financial Institutions which come from the 2018 Reference USA Business Database.